systrauss/Dissertation/Code/README.md

-# ICEBall-Triple-Coin
+# ICEBall-Coincidence-Code

-For inputs:
+This code is to be used in conjunction with Merge-Parallel.

+Inputs for the code are as follows (must be in this order)
-1. Run number
+1. Run Number
-2. file output name
+2. File output Name
-3. cut 1
-4. time lower bound
-5. time upper bound

-### 11/20/2017

-This code is based off the ICEBall-Coincidence-Code.
-However, it prints out timing instead of energy.

-This will be a changelog until such time as the code is complete, and then it will be adjusted for instructions.
+3. Cut File Name
+4. Timing File Name